 The mobile era has definitely arrived.
 A 2015 Pew Research Center study shows 68% of adults in the U.S. now own a smartphone.
 That’s an impressive figure, one that reaches far beyond the millennial demographic usually associated with mobile devices.
 What this means is that, no matter who your learners are, mobile devices are a familiar and intuitive platform for accessing information.
+Mobile learning is not going away.

 Meanwhile, improved HTML5 and responsive designs are helping developers manage the fragmented device landscape and present richer, more compelling media content than ever before.